PranavVerma-droid/Arduino/RASPBERRY-PI/oled/README.md

 `sudo pip3 install adafruit-circuitpython-ssd1306`
 `sudo apt-get install python3-pil`

 Thats it!
-Now run python3 uptime.py to see the Uptime of the Machine & CPU and RAM!
+Now run `python3 uptime.py` to see the Uptime of the Machine & CPU and RAM!

+(If you get an error: error:` externally-managed-environment` with pip, you can use `--break-system-packages` argument while installing the pip packages.